SobolGaming/Trivianator/README.md

    Run the command: `python manage.py <CMD>`

 6) ### For production standup
-   In production you would need to `django python manage.py makemigrations` and `django python manage.py migrate`.
+   In production you would need to `django python manage.py makemigrations` and `django python manage.py migrate` in the docker container

 6) ### Useful Commands when getting started
    Once system is up and running create a superuser: